hapax/hapax.github.io/assets/simple-physics.md

 means "we guess the number of countries is $200$, possibly up to a factor of $3$".
 (When we do dimensional analysis, we also use a twiddle.
-In both cases, we are saying "up to some hopefully small numbers out the front!")
+In both cases, we are saying "up to some numbers out the front that fingers crossed are small".)
 Now you know what a Fermi estimate is, let's learn how to do them!

 ### 3.1.
 Geometric means<a id="sec-3-1" name="sec-3-1"></a>